Nutrition and haemodialysis

 Read more about proteins

 Many haemodialysis patients suffer from protein-energy-malnutrition.
 Additionally to the treatment-associated protein losses, other factors contribute to this condition, e.g. less appetite due to the symptoms of chronic kidney disease and catabolism secondary to haemodialysis.
 Thus, it is important that you eat enough!
 Sometimes it is necessary to take supplements, which provide you with vital food ingredients.
-Please contact your doctor to discuss with her/him whether supplementing essential amino/keto acids, energy or vitamins is necessary.1,2
+Please contact your doctor to discuss with her/him whether supplementing energy or vitamins are necessary.1,2

 Read more about energy